Energy-efficient Deployment of Deep Learning Applications on Cortex-M based Microcontrollers using Deep Compression: Compression and Deployment Pipeline

 Our framework uses an \emph{affine mapping} scheme that transforms an original floating-point parameter into an 8-bit unsigned integer\footnote{See also~\cite{developers_onnx_2021} and \url{https://onnxruntime.ai/docs/how-to/quantization.html}.}.
 We apply a function $f(x)$ in combination with additional sets of trainable scale and zero point parameters:

 where $g(x)$ is the clamp-function to avoid data type overflows:

-The scale parameter $s$ defines the step size of the quantization, which is calculated as the ratio between the span in which values are distributed in the original floating-point space and the span covered by the quantized integer space.
-The zero point parameter $zp$ denotes an exact point in quantization space that represents zero in the original floating-point space.
+The scale parameter $s$ defines the step size of the quantization, which is calculated as the ratio between the range over which values are distributed in the original floating-point space and the range covered by the quantized integer space.
+The zero-point parameter $zp$ denotes an exact point in the quantized space that represents zero in the original floating-point space.
 The two parameters can be defined either per tensor or per structure.

-Quantization can not only be applied to weight tensors but also to activation tensors.
-We refer to this as \emph{full integer quantization}.
-During execution most computations can then be performed in integer instead of floating-point space which is beneficial for target systems that are not equipped with floating-point units.
-We give an example for applying full-integer quantization to matrix-multiplications.
+Quantization can be applied not only to weight tensors but also to activation tensors.
+We call this as \emph{full integer quantization}.
+During execution, most computations can then be performed in integer instead of floating-point space, which is beneficial for target systems that are not equipped with floating-point units.
+We give an example of applying full-integer quantization to matrix-multiplications.
 The general form is defined as:

 where the first line describes how the elements of a matrix $C$ are calculated from the elements of a $m \times n$ matrix $A$ and a $n \times p$ matrix $B$.
-In a fully-quantized DNN, both matrices $A$ and $B$ contain integer values and we first must de-quantize them by rearranging Equation~\ref{eq:quant_scheme} before we multiply them.
-As the resulting matrix $C$ is represented in the un-quantized space, we have to quantize it by applying Eq.~\ref{eq:quant_scheme} again.
+In a fully-quantized DNN, both matrices $A$ and $B$ contain integer values and we must first de-quantize them by rearranging Equation~\ref{eq:quant_scheme} before multiplying them.
+Since the resulting matrix $C$ is in un-quantized space, we must quantize it by applying Eq.~\ref{eq:quant_scheme} again.
 By substituting and rearranging the previous computations we obtain